 So I headed home and now had the mom thing on my mind again.
 Although now I felt more prepared to deal with it.
 Like I said I felt a little more confidence now that I knew… well at least felt like I was on the right side of the fence.

 So once I got home I felt the urge to call my sister R, to see how she felt.
 R and my mom?
 Not the best of friends.
-They never really were but it completely broke down one year when I was in Kenya, although I don’t know all the details, because I only heard it from my mom over the phone, but… here goes….
+They never really were but it completely broke down one year when I was in Kenya, although I don’t know all the details on the situation, because I only heard it from my mom over the phone, but… here goes….

-Since R is married, she obviously had to spilt holidays between us and her husband J’s family.
-Well I guess this one Christmas, because of scheduling (plus my mom being pissed at me for being out of the country) it was becoming difficult for mom and R to pick a time/date that would work for everyone to meet for Christmas.
+Since R is married, she obviously had to split holidays between us and her husband J’s family.
+Well I guess this one Christmas, because of scheduling (plus my mom being pissed at me for being out of the country) it was becoming difficult for mom and R to pick a time/date that would work for everyone to meet for Christmas since R had to keep rescheduling because J’s family kept changing when they were having their family dinner.
 So what did my lovely mother do?
 Uninvited R and her family to Christmas.

 So, I decided to call R to see how she handled keeping mom at a distance.
 Omg.
 She hadn’t even answered the phone yet and I’m getting all emotional.
 As soon as she said hi?
 I started crying.
 That damn vitamin shot.
-Every time I take it, it makes me so emotional, it’s ridiculous, which I forgot about until I’m bawling on the phone with R. She’s asking if I’m ok and I’m trying to explain that I’m fine, and nothing’s wrong, but I’m seriously crying so hard I sound like a seal giving birth.
+Every time I take it, it makes me so emotional, it’s ridiculous, which I forgot about until I’m bawling on the phone with R. She’s asking if I’m ok, since she’s probably never heard me cry so she must think something terrible is happening and I’m trying to explain that I’m fine, and nothing’s wrong, but I’m seriously crying so hard I sound like a seal giving birth.

 So I take a solid two minutes to pull myself together, and manage to get out that nothing’s wrong, so she doesn’t panic.
 Once I’m in control again, I reassure her it’s nothing crazy just mom and she does the whole ‘Ohhh, go ahead’

-So I explained pretty much what I posted here about how I told my mom the things she was constantly posting on Facebook were over the top and maybe she should step back and think a little more before posting things that could be construed as racist next time.
+So I explained pretty much what I posted here about how I told my mom the things she was constantly posting on Facebook were over the top and maybe she should step back and think a little more before posting things that could be construed as racist next time, and it really affects me because my kids are mixed race, and also just because common don’t be racist.
 I told R that as of right now mom is blocked and I’m not sure where to go from here.

-So R’s advice is pretty much what I was moving towards.
+So R’s advice is pretty much what I was moving towards anyways.

 So essentially as their mother I have to show them the way I think is truest, but I can’t just hide them from the world.
 They will see these issues and difficulties and opinions eventually.
-So I might as well use it as an opportunity to teach my children.
+So I might as well use it as an opportunity to teach my children that everyone has their own views and to start being able to make decisions on our own.
 For starters that everyone has different views on things and we don’t have to agree, and we can think they are wrong, but we don’t have to let the differences cause arguments.
-We can just choose to spend less time with those people and more time with the individuals who are more like minded, not like looking.
+We can just choose to spend less time with those people and more time with the individuals who are more like minded to us, not like looking to us.